 6. Netherlands Openluchtmuseum (Netherlands Open Air Museum)

 The Netherlands Open Air Museum in Arnhem showcases ancient houses, farms, and factories from all around the Netherlands.
 It is a national museum dedicated to the culture related to common people's daily lives.
 It covers key aspects of Dutch history from The Dutch East India Company to the First World War, slavery, and child labor.
+The fascinating outdoor museum has a few gorgeous windmills scattered throughout, and they're all really cute.
 The Netherlands Open Air Museum was founded on April 24, 1912, and opened to the public in July 1918.
 Over the last century, it has grown to become one of the country's most visited museums.
 The museum receives almost 555,000 visitors each year.
 With flowers blooming all around, it is particularly beautiful to visit during spring.

 7. Zaanse Schans and Zaandam